LGBTQ rights in the Czech Republic: Living conditions

-In contrast to the limitations of the communist era, the Czech Republic has become socially relatively liberal since the Velvet Revolution in 1989 and is one of the most gay-friendly countries in the European Union.
+In contrast to the limitations of the communist era, the Czech Republic has become socially relatively liberal since the Velvet Revolution in 1989, and is one of the most gay-friendly countries in the European Union.
 This increasing tolerance is probably helped by the low levels of religious belief in the country, particularly when compared to its neighbours Poland, Austria and Slovakia.

 There is a comparatively large gay community in Prague, much less so in the rest of the country, with the capital acting as a magnet for the country's gay youth.
 The city has a large and well-developed gay nightlife scene, particularly centred around the district of Vinohrady, with at least 20 bars and clubs and 4 saunas.
 Gay venues are much more sparsely spread in other Czech towns, however.

-In 2012, Fundamental Rights Agency performed a survey on discrimination among 93,000 LGBT people across the European Union.
+In 2012, Fundamental Rights Agency performed a survey on discrimination among 93,000 LGBTQ people across the European Union.
 Compared to the EU average, the Czech Republic showed relatively positive results.
 However, the outcomes also showed that there is still large space for improvement for LGBT rights.
 43% of Czech respondents indicated that none or only few of their family members knew about their sexual orientation.
 Only one in five respondents was open about their sexual orientation to all their colleagues or classmates.
 71% of the respondents were selectively open about their orientation at work or school.
-52% of gay men and 30% of lesbian women avoided holding hands in public outside of gay neighborhoods for fear of being assaulted, threatened or harassed.
+52% of gay men and 30% of lesbian women avoided holding hands in public outside of gay neighbourhoods for fear of being assaulted, threatened or harassed.